IX Corps (Union army): Overland Campaign

-Petersburg and the Crater
+Siege of Petersburg and the Crater

-On June 9, at Cold Harbor, General Crittenden was relieved at his own request, and Brig.
+On June 9, at Cold Harbor (May 31 to June 12, 1864), General Crittenden was relieved at his own request, and Brig.
 Gen. James H. Ledlie was placed in command of the 1st Division.
 In the first assault on Petersburg, June 17, the corps made a brilliant attack, Potter's Division gaining possession of the works; unfortunately, the division was obliged to relinquish its foothold for want of proper support.
 The corps was engaged in a similar attempt on the following day, the losses in Potter's and Willcox's Divisions being unusually severe in proportion to the number engaged.
 Losses were 497 killed, 3,232 wounded, and 262 missing; total, 2,991.
 The dead included former Brig.
 Gen. James St. Clair Morton, chief engineer of the corps.

 The enemy's works proving too strong for assault, the army entrenched itself in preparation for the ten-month siege that followed.
 On June 19, Ferrero's (4th) Division of black troops rejoined the corps, having been absent during the whole of the previous campaign, engaged on duty at the rear.
 Ferrero's men were now placed in the trenches with the other three divisions.
 The part of the line occupied by the IX Corps was very near the enemy's works, and an incessant firing was kept up during the siege, resulting in a daily loss of men, killed or wounded.
 While there was a comparative quiet in front of the other corps positions, the men of the IX Corps were subjected to the terrible strain of a constant watchfulness and deadly exposure.
 The enemy seemed to be excited to an undue activity by the presence of Ferrero's Colored Division.